History of mathematics: Indian

-In the 12th century, Bhāskara II, who lived in southern India, wrote extensively on all then known branches of mathematics.
-His work contains mathematical objects equivalent or approximately equivalent to infinitesimals, the mean value theorem and the derivative of the sine function although he did not develop the notion of a derivative.
+In the 12th century, Bhāskara II, who lived in southern India, wrote extensively on the mathematical knowledge of his time.
+In his astronomical work, he described results that have been interpreted by later scholars as resembling early infinitesimal methods.
+His writings include ideas approximately equivalent to infinitesimals and a special case of the mean value theorem in inverse interpolation of sine.He also made significant contributions to algebra, including methods for solving indeterminate equations of the type later known as Pell equations, which he treated using cyclic procedures such as the chakravāla method.
 In the 14th century, Narayana Pandita completed his Ganita Kaumudi.

 Also in the 14th century, Madhava of Sangamagrama, the founder of the Kerala School of Mathematics, found the Madhava–Leibniz series and obtained from it a transformed series, whose first 21 terms he used to compute the value of π as 3.14159265359.
 Madhava also found the Madhava-Gregory series to determine the arctangent, the Madhava-Newton power series to determine sine and cosine and the Taylor approximation for sine and cosine functions.
-In the 16th century, Jyesthadeva consolidated many of the Kerala School's developments and theorems in the Yukti-bhāṣā.
-It has been argued that certain ideas of calculus like infinite series and taylor series of some trigonometry functions, were transmitted to Europe in the 16th century via Jesuit missionaries and traders who were active around the ancient port of Muziris at the time and, as a result, directly influenced later European developments in analysis and calculus.
+In the 16th century, Jyesthadeva consolidated many of the Kerala School's developments and theorems in the Yukti-bhāṣā. has been argued that certain ideas of calculus like infinite series and taylor series of some trigonometry functions, were transmitted to Europe in the 16th century via Jesuit missionaries and traders who were active around the ancient port of Muziris at the time and, as a result, directly influenced later European developments in analysis and calculus.
 However, other scholars argue that the Kerala School did not formulate a systematic theory of differentiation and integration, and that there is not any direct evidence of their results being transmitted outside Kerala.